KevinPayravi/indie-wiki-buddy/README.md

 * `destination_base_url`: Fully qualified domain name of the wiki being redirected to.
 * `destination_content_path`: The URL path prefix for article links on the wiki being redirected to.
 On MediaWiki wikis, it can be found at Special:Version.
 It is typically `/wiki/` or `/`.
 * `destination_content_prefix`: A prefix that is prepended to article names before performing a search on the destination wiki.
 This can be useful if a wiki separates its content into different namespaces.
 For example, if we wanted to redirect a wiki about Super Mario Odyssey to a general Mario wiki that has Odyssey content in a namespace called `Odyssey`, we would set `destination_content_prefix` to `Odyssey`.
+* `destination_content_prefix`: A prefix that is prepended to article names before performing a search on the destination wiki.
+This can be useful if a wiki separates its content into different namespaces.
+For example, if we wanted to redirect a wiki about Super Mario Odyssey to a general Mario wiki that has Odyssey content in a namespace called `Odyssey`, we would set `destination_content_prefix` to `Odyssey:`.
 * `destination_platform`: The wiki's software.
 The current supported options are `mediawiki` and `doku`.
 If you are contributing a wiki that is on another wiki platform, please open an issue so that support for the platform can be added.
 * `destination_icon`: The name of the wiki's favicon in the [favicons](favicons) folder.